 Berberine is a supplement that has been associated with several potential health benefits.

-Berberine has been shown to lower blood sugar, cause weight loss and improve heart health, to name a few.
+In particular, berberine has been shown to lower blood sugar, increase weight loss, and improve heart health.

 Technically, it belongs to a class of compounds called alkaloids.
 It has a yellow color, and has often been used as a dye.